whitneyburton/portfolios/students/1602/ling-tran/201606-ling-tran-m3.md

 > Ling has a been a great moral support for me over the last couple modules.
 She always had positive things to say to me when she could tell that I was feeling stressed and she did of great job of cheering me up.
 I've paired with her a handful of times and can tell she has a good grasp of what she is doing and an enthusiasm for it as well.
 Additionally, even when she's stressed she's always able to put on a smile and laugh through any difficulty.
 I'm excited to see where her career takes her and wish we could have worked on something together (although maybe we will in the future!)

+* Jon Liss (Little Brother), 1602 | Community Member :

+> :link: :tram: <- you better keep that in this feedback or it’s all invalid.
+Ling is a pretty cool person.
+That’s not to say she’s perfect, i never said that, but she’s pretty cool.
+So far throughout turing she’s proven herself to be a pretty slick programmer too.
+Did you know she knows a little Chinese?
+I didn’t make that up.
+She’s also related to David Hasselhoff.
+Ok I made that one up, but that doesn’t make it any less true.
+Anyway, why didn’t you pair us up on any projects?
+I think we would make a great team.
+Because my of my prior feedback pertaining to her slickness in programming.
+This feedback is not super grammatically correct.
+It’s also over.
 ---
 ## __Community__
 ---